 Windows Installer software components are integrated into Windows as standard and MSI packages can be used by system administrators and over networks for remote installations.
 Many other developers also use MSI installers to pack their programs, often an MSI is embedded inside an executable setup installer so it’s usage is invisible to the end user.
 Sometimes even when the program itself might not necessarily need installation because there’s only a few files, an MSI is used.

 If you are having issues installing a software package as an MSI file or want to get at the files inside, perhaps to make the program portable, there are ways to do it.
-Here we show you 6 solutions for viewing or extracting the contents of MSI install packages.

 View and Extract MSI Files with an Archiver